A one day “express” version of the new Three Capes Track in Tasmania, on the Tasman Peninsula

 The Old Cape Pillar Track starts a few hundred metres up the road from the car park at Fortescue Bay, climbing gently up to 275m altitude where it meets the new / upgraded Cape Pillar Track (map below).
 It’s mostly in light forest, and in the hour and a bit it takes me to cover the first 7km I meet a couple of hikers, two wallabies and a large black snake.
 I continue on the (new) Cape Pillar Track for another two kilometres – I am now following the official Three Capes Experience route – before I reach the Munro hut.
 It’s an impressive construction, and sitting on a deck chair watching the sun set would not be an unpleasant way to spend an evening (although it’s not really possible since the deck is facing east, but you get the idea.)

 I push 0n toward Cape Pillar.
 I’m making good time on the well-graded track, which becomes a boardwalk super-highway for a number of kilometres along the Cape.
 I’m now encountering most of the 48 people who are on Day 3 of their 4-day Cape trip.
-They all seem friendly, with a number of families on the trail.
+They’re friendly and seem to be enjoying the walk, with a number of families on the trail.

 After a few more kilometres, the track starts hugging the southern edge of Cape Pillar.
 The track undulates between about 250m to 350m above the Tasman Sea, which crashes into the cliffs below us.
 The views are impressive in all directions and frequent photo stops are required.